Trees with Large Leaves: 14 Bold, Tropical-Looking Species for Temperate Yards

 • Best for: Specimen tree, tropical effect, collector’s garden

 The leaves are thin and tear in wind.
 Plant in a sheltered location with some wind protection.
 Afternoon shade in hot climates prevents leaf scorch.
 Not common in nurseries but available from specialty growers.
+Expect to pay $80-150 for a 5-6 foot tree from mail-order sources like Woodlanders or Forest Farm.

 Umbrella Magnolia (Magnolia tripetala)